swcarpentry/DEPRECATED-boot-camps/shell/automation/Readme.md

 by entering the path location of `smallest` (absolute or relative) from within the directory you'd like to analyze.

-## Searching Files

-You can search the contents of a file using the command `grep`.
-The `grep` program is very powerful and useful especially when combined with other commands by using the pipe.
-Navigate to the `Bert` directory.
-Every data file in this directory has a line which says "Range".
-The range represents the smallest frequency range that can be discriminated.
-Lets list all of the ranges from the tests that Bert
-conducted:

-    grep Range *

 * * * *
 **Short Exercise**